jchook/ffslice/README.md

 # ffslice

-Extract segments of audio and video files, without re-encoding.
+A CLI utility to easily extract segments of audio and video files, without re-encoding.

 Basically like `substr()` for MPEG-encoded files.